Koen-Wawa/Python_SEO_Redirect_Checker/README.md

   It's best to leave the first row with "Original Page" and "Intended Page" as it is, start below it on row 2.
 - Under "Original Page", add the URL that you want to check, and under "Intended Page" add the destination URL, where your redirect should end up.

-- You can add as many URLs as you like, but it's better not to overdo it.
+- You can add as many URLs as you like, but it's best not to overdo it.
 If you have a list of 200 URLs you want to check from one domain, those URLs will be visited by the script very fast.
-And if you (for some reason) re-run your program several times in a row, you are basically giving the domain too many HTTP requests to handle, which might make it appear slower to others who are trying to visit it.
-So either keep your list of urls sensibly small, or if its a large list, don't run the python script several times in a row.
+And if you (for some reason) re-run your program several times in a row, you are basically giving the domain too many HTTP requests to handle, which might create availability issues for this domain in general.
+So either keep your list of URLs sensibly small, or if its a large list, don't run the python script several times in a row.

 - Please double check that the "Intended Page" input you provide in your CSV file is consistent with the actual URL you want to check, when it comes to trailing slashes (/) or having no trailing slashes at the end of a url.
 Otherwise the script might understand an additional redirect took place.. (e.g. from '/' to ' ', or from ' ' to '/').

-- After you have added all the urls to the CSV, save it and close it.
+- After you have added all the URLs to the CSV, save the changes to the file, and close it.

 *** HOW TO RUN THE SCRIPT ***